samc621/SneakerBot/README.md

 I am open sourcing this repo now, since I no longer operate the business, but also because I am of the opinion that this software can rival many of its commercial competitors.

-Feel free to open a Pull Request to contribute to this proejct and help make it better!
+Feel free to open a Pull Request to contribute to this project and help make it better!
 I will continue to support more websites and add more features as I can.

 Also feel free to open an Issue or contact me via Telegram @samc621 if you have any trouble.